How did everything begin?

 come next.

-It has been assumed that they formed in such a way that
+It has been assumed that they formed in

-when the Big Bang happened at the beginning, the hydrogen
+such a way that when the Big Bang happened at the beginning,

-same gas, which had been spread around the space due to the
+space.
+Then the same gas, which had been spread around the

-force of the explosion, suddenly began to condense into
+space due to the force of the explosion, suddenly began to

-existing galaxies and stars were born.
+years, until our existing galaxies and stars were born.

 Is the theory satisfactory?